TUMFTM/global_racetrajectory_optimization/Readme.md

 # Python version
-Our code is tested with Python >= 3.5.2
+Our code is tested with Python >= 3.7.4

 # List of components
 * `helper_funcs_glob`: This python module contains some helper functions used in several other functions when calculating the global race trajectory.
 * `inputs`: This folder contains the ggv diagrams and reference track csvs for the global race trajectory.
 * `int_globalenv_trajgen`: This python module contains a function to import the track csvs in the inputs folder.
-* `opt_geometrical`: This python module contains the optimization functions required to find either the minimum curvature path or the shortest path.
-* `opt_mintime`: This python module contains the functions required to find the minimum time trajectory for a point-mass-model (PM), a one-track-model (ESM) and a two-track-model (ZSM).
-* `outputs`: The calculated race trajectory informations are exported to various csvs in this folder.
 * `params`: This folder contains the vehicle dependent parameter files.
 * `process_functions`: This folder contains scripts to reduce the code contained in the `main_globtraj.py`.